-- root mean square error (RMSE);
+- root mean square error (RMSE), absolute and normalised on average discharge, computed for study period

 - correlation coefficient;

+- bias

-- bias.
+- Nash-Sutcilffe Efficiency (NSE)

 To address the problem of the satellite sampling frequency and accuracy of altimetric freshwater fluxes estimates, monthly and annual water flow will be calculated from the altimetric retrievals.
 These values will be compared with similar quantities derived from daily in situ data.